 The sands are cool, almost silken, and strangely absorb light.
 The skies above shimmer with illusion: stars are mirrored and reversed, constellations flicker in unfamiliar patterns.
 Many believe this is where the veil between the waking world and the realm of Nyx—the goddess of night—is thinnest.

 Great arcs of obsidian protrude from the earth like the bones of sleeping titans.
 Buried beneath the dunes lie cities cursed into oblivion, their names struck from mortal memory.
 Arcane storms roll across the sands in spiraling patterns, bringing flashes of past and future—visions, nightmares, or truths yet to come.
+No maps of the region agree, for the desert shifts with divine whim.

 Spiral Gate of Lysanthis — A great stone helix descending into a salt-caked pit, said to connect to dreams and death.
 Some say the Gate is alive, pulsing with breath; others say it’s a wound in reality.
 The Cult of Nyx guards it zealously.
 Entering the Gate is said to require an offering of memory or a night of one’s lifespan.